I’m a big fan of the Marvel Universe so it made sense to start modelling some of the hardware.

 Using the the above workflow I ended up with clean and sharp topology.

 Used the Magnet tool isolated to the Y Axis to add roundness to the panels.
-The Magnet tool is better than soft selections in this case as it only effects the selected edges/points but still has various falloff modes (in this case Bell Mode).
 I approached each panel individually using this technique which added a subtle roundness to the faces and will help when it comes to texturing and lighting.

 And here using the Magnet tool to add curvature between the eyes